Amazon River Dolphin (Pink Dolphin)

 Dolphins are reliant on echolocation.
 The animal species uses echolocation so well that a river dolphin could survive even if it were blind.
 Echolocation lets the animal determine the size and shape of any surrounding item or object.
 River dolphins have small eyes, and they are unable to see well.
 Also, their eyes are on the sides of their heads.
 This means that their vision features two separate views instead of the forward view that people see.

-Researchers believe that some types of river dolphins are blind while others just have extremely poor eyesight.
-A number of the animals are killed because they inadvertently come into contact with nets and fishing boats.
+Researchers believe that some types of pink dolphins are blind while others just have extremely poor eyesight.
+These dolphins, like their saltwater cousins, are friendly and curious about humans.
+That can be a problem, considering their eyesight: a number of the animals are killed because they inadvertently come into contact with nets and fishing boats.

 One of the defining features of Amazon river dolphins is they often turn pink.
 Scientists are still researching the reasons for this unique coloration, but a few theories stand out.